TaoRuijie/TalkNet-ASD/README.md

 #### Data preparation

-We find that it is challenge to apply the model we trained in AVA for the videos not in AVA (Reasons are [here](https://github.com/TaoRuijie/TalkNet_ASD/blob/main/FAQ.md#L11)).
+We find that it is challenge to apply the model we trained in AVA for the videos not in AVA (Reason is [here](https://github.com/TaoRuijie/TalkNet_ASD/blob/main/FAQ.md), Q1).
 So we build TalkSet, an active speaker detection dataset in the wild, based on `VoxCeleb2` and `LRS3`.

 We do not plan to upload this dataset since we just modify it, instead of building it.
 In `TalkSet` folder we provide these `.txt` files to describe which files we used to generate the TalkSet and their ASD labels.
 You can generate this `TalkSet` if you are interested to train an ASD model in the wild.